 So this is how my model looks like, with the properties assigned!

-Of course, the red plate is 19mm thick, while green is 11mm thick and yellow is 10mm thick.
+Of course, the red plate is 19mm thick, while the green is 11mm thick, and the yellow is 10mm thick.
 What is important in midsurface modeling is, that the red plates are 281mm apart.
 While HEB 300 is obviously 300mm high, we want to model plates in their middle.
-This means that we are “loosing” half of the flange thickness at the top and at the bottom like this:
+This means that we are “losing” half of the flange thickness at the top and at the bottom like this:

 Now it’s time to mesh the model.
 This means that we will divide it into small elements.
 This is required in FEA, and if you are interested in what nodes and elements are you can read this.
 But again, you don’t have to, in order to follow this post.
 Just accept that we have to mesh the model and move on.

 Meshing is an interesting thing.
 Without a doubt, there is a lot of mathematics behind it.
 But I’m more of a practical guy when it comes to element quality and all that.
 I like to have a nice mesh (and it takes some time to make one), but in time you will simply understand when the mesh is nice and when it is not.